Return to Play FAQs

 What are other Clubs doing?

 All other members of BC Soccer must adhere to the same ViaSport and BC Soccer Return to Play requirements if they decide to return to sport and depending on their city/municipality permitting requirements and allowances.
-It is not mandatory for clubs to return to play in this phase.

 Will I have to be on the field with my child?